Asynonametrics

 2) if it's a scruffy young man who also has black eye, we might think he lost a fistfight.

-3) if it's a well-groomed young man, we might suspect a sports injury.
+3) if it's a well-groomed young white woman, we may suspect a skiing injury.

-Why do we look for differences and try to identify the reasons?
+Why do we look for differences and try to identify the reasons for them?

 Instinctual self-protection, I suspect.